ZMD: Zombies of Mass Destruction (film)

-ZMD: Zombies of Mass Destruction is a 2010 zombie comedy film directed by Kevin Hamedani and starring Janette Armand, Doug Fahl, and Cooper Hopkins.
+ZMD: Zombies of Mass Destruction is a 2010 zombie comedy film directed by Kevin Hamedani and starring Janette Armand, Doug Fahl, Cooper Hopkins, and Sydney Sweeney in her film debut.

 Plot

-The film begins on a beach in the peninsula town of Port Gamble.
-A blind resident discovers a rotting zombie washed up in the sand, who wakes up.

-On September 25, 2003, Iranian-American girl Frida Abbas has returned to Port Gamble, her home town after dropping out of Princeton University.
-She runs into her neighbor, Joe Miller, at a gas station with his wife, Judy, and their teenage son, Brian.
+On a beach in the peninsula town of Port Gamble, a blind resident discovers a rotting zombie washed up in the sand that wakes up.
+On September 25, 2003, Iranian-American girl Frida Abbas has returned to Port Gamble, her home town, after dropping out of Princeton University.
+At a gas station, she runs into her neighbor Joe Miller, his wife Judy and their teenage son Brian.

+Frida eventually arrives at her house and finds her dad, Ali, praying.
+Frida sneaks out of the house with her boyfriend Derek.

 Meanwhile, couple Tom Hunt and Lance Murphy arrive in Port Gamble to tell Tom's mother that he is gay.
-While Tom and Lance explore the town, many island residents appear to have been zombified, including a police officer.

-Frida arrives at her house and finds her dad, Ali, praying.
-Frida sneaks out of the house with her boyfriend, Derek.

-Tom and Lance are having dinner with Tom's mom, who reveals that she was bitten earlier by a bystander at the store.
-She goes into the kitchen to prepare dessert and Tom admits that he is gay, while his mom becomes a zombie and tries to attack Lance.
+While the three have dinner, Tom's mom reveals that she was bitten earlier by a bystander at the store.
+Tom's mom goes into the kitchen to prepare dessert and Tom admits that he is gay, while she becomes a zombie and tries to attack Lance.
 The TV news claims, without any real evidence, that Port Gamble is experiencing a bio-terrorism attack which turns its victims into zombies.

-While Frida and Derek are outside, Derek's face is horrifically ripped off and eaten by a zombie.
-Ali leaves the house to look for his daughter, while Frida escapes from a group of zombies to her abandoned and surrounded house, where she runs into Judy, Brian and Joe.
+While Frida and Derek are outside, Derek's face is ripped off and eaten by a zombie.
+Ali leaves the house to look for Frida, who escapes from zombies to her abandoned and surrounded house, where she runs into Judy, Brian and Joe.
 Frida and Judy hide in the basement with Brian and Joe; Judy is bitten by a zombie while helping Frida inside.
 Joe sees that a terrorist claiming responsibility for the outbreak is wearing the same necklace as Frida.
 He ties Frida to a chair and asks her questions about U.S. history.

 Tom and Lance find Mrs. Banks.
-They run into the local church where Reverend Haggis, Mayor Burton, Larry, a married couple, a local senior woman, and another churchgoer are playing bingo.
+They run into a church where Reverend Haggis, Mayor Burton, Larry, a married couple, a senior woman, and another churchgoer are playing bingo.
 They begin to board the windows.

-Back in the basement, Joe nails Frida's foot to the ground and begins to move a flame from a blow torch towards her face when Brian smashes a hole in his father's head with a hammer.
-Brian is able to lift the nail out of Frida's foot just before he is attacked and eaten by the zombified Judy.
-The wounded Joe watches in disbelief as his wife devours Brian.
+In the basement, Joe nails Frida's foot to the ground and threatens her with a blow torch when Brian smashes a hole in his father's head with a hammer.
+Brian lifts the nail out of Frida's foot just before being attacked and eaten by the zombified Judy.